 2. Eccentricity test

-In normal use of a weighing instrument the load is not always placed perfectly on the center of the load receptor.
-Sometimes the results of a weighing instrument can vary slightly depending if the load is placed in different locations on the load receptor.
+In normal use of a weighing instrument, the load is not always placed perfectly on the center of the load receptor.
+Sometimes the results of a weighing instrument can vary slightly depending on if the load is placed in different locations on the load receptor.
 In order to test how much effect the location of the load has, the eccentricity test is performed.

 In the eccentricity test, the reference load is placed in a few different specified locations on the load receptor.
 First, the load is placed in the center of the load receptor (the load’s center of gravity) and the result is observed.
 Next, the load is placed in four different sectors of the load receptor, as illustrated in the picture below.

-The above picture is for rectangular and round load receptors, but naturally in practice there are many different shapes of load receptors and the location of the load will vary.
+The above picture is for rectangular and round load receptors, but naturally, in practice, there are many different shapes of load receptors and the location of the load will vary.
 Standards OIML R76 and EN 45501 will give guidance for different load receptor shapes.

 The calibration procedure should specify where to place the load during the test and calibration results (in certificate format) should also document the locations.

-The test load used in an eccentricity test should be at least one third (1/3) of the max load of the weighing instrument.
+The test load used in an eccentricity test should be at least one-third (1/3) of the max load of the weighing instrument.
 The test should preferably be done using just one test load, if possible.
 That way it is easier to be sure that the load’s center of gravity is in the specified location.
 For a weighing instrument with multiple ranges, the eccentricity test should be done with the highest range.

 As the aim of the eccentricity test is to find out the difference caused by the location of the load, it is not necessary to have an accurate calibrated load.
 It is naturally important to use the same load through the test.